House of Music

-House of Music is the fourth and final album by American R&B band Tony!
+House of Music is the fourth and final studio album by American R&B band Tony!
 Toni!
 Toné!, released on November 19, 1996, by Mercury Records.
 It follows the success of the band's 1993 album Sons of Soul and a hiatus during which each member pursued individual musical projects.

 For House of Music, Tony!
 Toni!
 Toné! regrouped in 1995 and worked at studios in San Francisco, Los Angeles, Oakland, and Sacramento.
 Bassist-vocalist Raphael Saadiq, guitarist-vocalist D'wayne Wiggins, and percussionist-keyboardist Timothy Christian Riley worked on songs for the album independently before recording them together as a group.
 Most of the album was produced by the band; the only song to feature outside production was "Let's Get Down", produced by Saadiq with rapper-producer DJ Quik and G-One.

 Tony!
 Toni!
 Toné! sought to emphasize musicianship rather than production technique during the sessions for House of Music.
 Expanding on their previous work's traditional R&B influences with live instrumentation and balladry, the album features both contemporary and older musical sensibilities alongside witty, sensitive lyrics informed by the spirit of romantic love and seduction.
 Tony!
 Toni!
 Toné! named the album after a small record store in the band's native city of Oakland, which Wiggins said they were reminded of after listening to the finished music.

 House of Music charted for 31 weeks on the Billboard 200, peaking at number 32, and was certified Platinum by the Recording Industry Association of America (RIAA).
 Critics widely praised Tony!
 Toni!
 Toné!'s musicianship and songwriting, later deeming the album a masterpiece of 1990s R&B. An international tour promoting House of Music was planned but did not materialize amid growing tensions within the group stemming from creative differences and Mercury's management.
 They disbanded shortly after the album's release to pursue separate music careers.